haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-ocp4/step02.md

 EOF
 ```

-Afterwards we have needed two resources for the pipeline
+Afterwards we have two resources for the pipeline

 `oc get pipelineresource -n kabanero`{{execute}}